NegNus/i3wm-Dotfiles/README.md

 ---

-# I have no idea if it will work on your PC/Laptop (because of dependencies🥀)
+# It will not work on your machine.
 I did this primarily for myself.

 [GNU Stow](https://github.com/aspiers/stow) is used to manage all my dotfiles